 Who, and Why?

-Nevertheless, in such a world, to call out stupidity for what it is becomes an indictable offense – and that is without exaggeration.
+Nevertheless, in such a world, to call out absurdity for what it is becomes an indictable offense – and that is without exaggeration.
 To publicly point to sensitive truths or untruths may well land you in a prison cell or in a coffin.
 We must pretend that obvious nonsense is wisdom, we must pretend to be confused and that the answer to our conundrum is not obvious – and yet it is, and painfully so.
 Tragically, and with predictable outcomes, when the negative forces of collectivism are left to dominate, then well-meaning individuals and especially the youth, are left bobbing in an ocean of nonsense, atomized and disconnected, unsure of direction, cut off from methods of orientation, navigation, and force multiplication.
 This is of course intentional.

 I was born in 1965, on that plot of land between the beautiful Great Lakes of Huron, Erie, and Ontario.
 I’m old enough to know who the Burgermeister Meisterburger is.
 I started watching David Brinkley on Sunday mornings at age 15; for me, he was instantly recognizable as a class act (and a role model).
 William Edwards Deming was another - incredible man.
 Then came The Thomas Gang: Thomas Sowell, Cal Thomas and Clarence Thomas - all giants to me then, as well as today.
 I’m a mediocre golfer, but never cease to enjoy and appreciate the experience of good company and the privilege of hours spent walking those beautiful courses.
 I try to always be grateful; all else flows from that.